raphael-proust/OGL-SRD5/pages/16.magic/default.md

 Each orb contains the essence of an evil dragon, a presence that resents any attempt to coax magic from it.
 Those lacking in force of personality might find themselves enslaved to an orb.

-An orb is an etched crystal globe about 10 inches in diameter.
-When used, it grows to about 20 inches in diameter, and mist swirls inside it.
+An orb is an etched crystal globe about 25cm in diameter.
+When used, it grows to about 50cm in diameter, and mist swirls inside it.

 While attuned to an orb, you can use an action to peer into the orb’s depths and speak its command word.
 You must then make a DC 15 Charisma check.
 On a successful check, you control the orb for as long as you remain attuned to it.
 On a failed check, you become charmed by the orb for as long as you remain attuned to it.